Middle Years (Ages 11 - 16)

 Our Middle Years Programme focuses on academic challenge and the development of life skills for students at a critical phase of personal development.
 This programme affords students spaces to explore their interests and find their voice, while preparing for the demands of their final two years of school in the Diploma Programme.

 These years are devoted to supporting students as they define what they are good at and where they want to go into the next phase of their life journey.

 We exercise creativity and flexibility in working with students and responding to their individual development.

-At the end of Grade 10, students are usually 15 or 16 years old and would have completed the equivalent of first two years of high school in the US system, the GCSE years in the British system and Mittlere Reife in the German system.
-Students who successfully complete the MYP have received a well-rounded and demanding education.
+At the end of Grade 10, students have completed the equivalent of first two years of high school in the United States, the GCSE years in Great Britain and Mittlere Reife in Germany.

 Mittlere Reife (Schulabschluss)

 BIS students may choose to have their eAssessment results recognized as an equivalent to the Mittlere Reife in Germany.
 In order to convert these to the Mittlere Reife, BIS students must present their results to school authorities in Cologne.